 - Protein Powder – kick up the protein content.

 How Do You Store and Reheat Crock Pot Oatmeal

-We find that this slow cooker oatmeal is very good the next day, so store any leftovers in an airtight container in the refrigerator.
+We find that this slow cooker oatmeal is delicious the next day, so store any leftovers in an airtight container in the refrigerator.

 When ready to eat, reheat the oatmeal for a minute to a minute and a half in the microwave or until the desired temperature.
 You may need to add extra milk (or milk alternative) to moisten the oatmeal after it’s reheated.

 You can also freeze your oatmeal made with peanut butter.
 Simply place in an airtight container, label & date, and store in the freezer until ready to serve.

 Breakfast Bagel Pizzas – another make ahead breakfast everyone loves!